eskay993/gamefiles/silent-hill-3/README.md

 10. Click `Browse` under `Silent Hill 3 Audio Enhancement Pack` and point to the file you downloaded in Step 4.
 11. Click `Continue` and wait for the various files to download.
 12. Select your resolution and click `Continue`.
+14. Select max FPS and click `Continue`.
+Recommend 30 FPS for Steam Deck.
 13. Click `Browse` and point to the directory of the game's setup files that you extracted in Step 2.
 14. Let the installer do it's thing.
-It may appear to hang for a bit... just leave it to finish.
+It may appear to hang for a bit... just leave it to run.
 15. Towards the end, `Reloaded-II Mod Loader` will launch and start downloading updates. **IMPORTANT: Let it finish it's updates!**
 > Note: Very occasionally, the updates hang or Reloaded crashes with an error.
 Just quit everything and start again if this happens.
-16. Once the updates finish, click `Skip Tutorial` and just close `Reloaded-II`.
+1. Once the updates finish, just close `Reloaded-II`.
 Wait for the installer to finish up.
-17. Done!
+2. Done!
 Run the game and enjoy!
 > Note: Controller must be on before running the game for it to be recognised.

 <br>